showyourwork/showyourwork/docs/zenodo.rst

 Before we get into how this works and how to take advantage of it, let's discuss how to set up the integration by generating a Zenodo API token.

-..

-    We'll use the Zenodo Sandbox service, since that's better suited to our toy example (deposits on Sandbox don't get a bona fide DOI, and are deleted periodically, so it's a good service to use when caching temporary results).

 Setting up Zenodo integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^